Baby Led Weaning Tips and Resources

 - Zucchini — offered roasted and cooked with extra virgin olive oil, garlic powder and pepper.
 I would peel off the skin and it was nice and soft for him to self-feed with his hands.
 He was a big fan of this!

 - Green beans — ate cut up in small pieces at daycare

 - Chickpea pasta — rotini shape with a little bit of no-sugar-added marinara sauce

-- Tomatoes / marinara sauce – the organic sauces at ALDI have no added sugars, they do have sodium but he isn’t eating massive amounts of it so not worried about it
+- Tomatoes / marinara sauce – the organic sauces at ALDI have no added sugars, they do have sodium but he isn’t eating massive amounts of it so I didn’t worry about it!

 - Edamame – blended in food processor with some avocado oil and mixed it with mashed avocado (this is one of the top 8 allergenic foods — soy)

 - Cheese — shredded to begin with (cheese can be a choking hazard in chunks; also an allergenic food)